googleapis/release-please/README.md

 The next time release please runs, it will use that override section as the commit message instead of the merged commit message.

+## Release Please bot does not create a release PR.
+Why?

+Release Please creates a release pull request after it sees the default branch contains "releaseable units" since the last release.
+A releasable unit is a commit to the branch with one of the following
+prefixes: "feat" and "fix".
+(A "chore" commit is not a releasable unit.)

+Some languages have their specific releasable unit configuration.
+For example, "docs" is a prefix for releasable units in Java and Python.

 ## Strategy (Language) types supported

 Release Please automates releases for the following flavors of repositories: